Connect a USB camera

 We are unable to publish a complete list of all cameras supported.
 The app is free to use so you can try the app with your camera to see if it works before you spend any money or spend time setting things up.

-- iPad with USB-C port, using a USB cable.
+- iPads with USB-C port, using a USB hub or cable.
 Please note: many USB-C hubs will not work - iPads are picky.
 Start without a hub, and then try adding the hub into the setup after you have your camera connected and working.
+We recommend this Dockteck hub.

 Connect your Camera